E. L. M. Burns: Honours

 Burns was awarded the Military Cross for maintaining communications under heavy fire, and, for the same action at the Somme, his non-commissioned officers received Military Medals.

 In 1967 Burns was made a Companion of the Order of Canada for his services to Canada at home and abroad.
 He was described as a Former Chief of General Staff and Canadian adviser on disarmament in Geneva.
 In 1970, he received an honorary doctorate from Sir George Williams University, which later became Concordia University.

-Burns was the 1981 recipient of the Pearson Medal of Peace for his work in the military of Canada.
+Burns was the 1981 recipient of the Pearson Medal of Peace for his peacekeeping work and his ongoing work regarding nuclear disarmament.
 He is a 2010 induction to the Wall of Honour at the Royal Military College of Canada.
 There is also a park located in Nepean named after him.

-A mannequin at the Royal Military College of Canada wears "Tommy" Burns' khaki army uniform jacket, covered with medals and wrapped with a Sam Browne belt.
+A mannequin at the Royal Military College of Canada wears "Tommy" Burns's khaki army uniform jacket, covered with medals and wrapped with a Sam Browne belt.

 The largest building at the Canadian Forces College is named Burns Hall, and his portrait is displayed at the entrance of the college.